computefoundation/home/README.md

 # News

-**Android-application-development coming February 2nd.
-Android-application-development** will be a Unix-founded solution for Java server-client communication and general Android application development.
+**Android-application-development coming soon.
+Android-application-development** will be a complete solution for the foundation of Java server-client development for and general application development in Android.
 It will be usable for almost any general Android application requiring or not requiring a foundational REST API for user accounts and/or application-specific server-client components.